garrettgalow/poe2-guild-stash-tracker/readme.md

 * Cloudflare D1
 * Cloudflare Workers & Pages

 The free tiers are on these products are very forgiving so its very unlikely you would need to have to pay.
 No credit card required to start.
+The limiting factor is execution time on the worker when uploading data which might require you to upgrade to $5/month.

 ## Setup (not quite tested)

 1. Clone
 2. Setup wrangler (need to run `wrangler login` which will require a free Cloudflare account)
+3. You might need to update the wrangler.jsonc with some ids.
-3. `npm run build && npx wrangler dev` to test locally
+4. `npm run build && npx wrangler dev` to test locally
-4. `npm run deploy` to deploy to 'prod'
+5. `npm run deploy` to deploy to 'prod'

 This will deploy behind a `workers.dev` domain.
 Mapping to your own domain is an exercise left to the reader.